Last Update: 5/17/20

 This Statute was passed in response to an outcry over fraudulent claims being filed in Florida by criminals and con artists who were faking injuries in order to get paid by an insurance company.
-While it may have helped prevent crime, the new law also makes it difficult for slip and fall victims to get compensation for their injuries.
+While it may have helped prevent crime, the new law also makes it difficult for legitimate slip and fall victims to get compensation for their injuries.

 Who Has The Burden of Proof In A Florida Slip and Fall?